SAP/ui5-migration/README.md

 # ui5-migration
 Tooling to support the migration of UI5 applications to adopt your code to the new UI5 framework versions.

-The UI5 migration tool is a collection of migration scripts used to improve the UI5 codebase.
+The UI5 migration tool performs source code replacements and optimizations to improve the UI5 codebase.
+The source code modification aims to reduce deprecated API and use best practices.
-These scripts use AST-parsing (recast, esprima) of javascript sources and perform code replacements based on the configured migration tasks.
+It uses AST-parsing (recast, esprima) of javascript sources to perform the code replacements.
 The migration consists of an analysis part and a code modification part.
-The code modification is optional.

 An API is provided which simplifies integration into other tools (e.g. custom node scripts, grunt) next to the standalone CLI.

+Note: The modified source code needs to be manually reviewed.
+There is no 100% guarantee that the modified code works.

 **If you want to migrate your codebase, please see the [migration guide](./docs/guide/migrationguide.md)**